Catch a Wave: Surfing Spots Around Pacific City

 • Respect the locals and the environment.
 Pacific City is a tight-knit community, and showing courtesy to fellow surfers and taking care of the beautiful surroundings will go a long way.

-Commonly Asked Questions About Surfing in Pacific City, Oregon
+Commonly asked questions about surfing in Pacific City, Oregon

 When is the best time to surf in Pacific City?